Watching

 3. Your friends and inner circle may change

-It’s almost as if the hate train has an unlimited fuel that works off nothing but ignorance.
+It’s almost as if the hate train has unlimited fuel that works off nothing but ignorance.

-This is why your friends and inner circle is likely to change when watching
+This is why your friends and inner circle are likely to change when watching anime and becoming a fan of it.

 When you start to get: